City-of-Helsinki/drupal-helfi-platform-config/modules/helfi_test_content/README.md

 **Note!** As always with exported configurations and/or content, go through the exported changes in the .yml files and remove the unwanted ones before committing the code.

-## How to generate new content to this module
+## How to generate new test content

 Create the preferred content in admin UI as you would normally do, make a note of the content ID and export the created content via drush to this module.
 Possible references to other entities (like paragraphs, media entities, etc.) will be created and if the referenced entity is missing from the test content, it will be created as well.